 Revenue leak

 Fix sequence

-Product fit: No product CTA here; owner needs hiring readiness before growth tools.
+Product fit: No product CTA here; owner needs hiring readiness and field training systems before growth tools.

+Revenue leak